 Is the property kid-friendly?

-Absolutely, most of the guests during our visits were families.
+Absolutely.
+Most of the guests during our visits were families.
 Kids can also join the game drives.
-However only children 16+ years above are permitted to join the bush walks.
+However, only children 16 years of age and older are permitted to join the bush walks.

 Does it get very hot in the open-air vehicles?

-Since the best time to visit Sabi Sands is during the winter season, it actually gets very cold during the game drives.
+Since the best time to visit Sabi Sand is during winter, it gets very cold during the game drives.

-I’d still bring sun protection, though – sunscreen, hats, and glasses.
+I’d still bring sun protection – sunscreen, hats, and glasses.

-I will definitely avoid Sabi Sands in the summer, as there is so much vegetation, and animals tend to hide from the sun.
+I will avoid Sabi Sand in the summer, as there is so much vegetation, and animals tend to hide from the sun.
 Plus, the weather can be quite uncomfortable.

-I am pretty sure that they can arrange a private game drive if you let Elephant Plains know ahead of time so they can prepare for it.
+I am pretty sure they can arrange a private game drive if you let Elephant Plains know beforehand so they can prepare for it.

 How many people are in one vehicle during the game drives?